Published: · Author:

 • Are there multiple shareholders to consider?

-• Are there estate planning structures (trusts, family members) involved?
+• Are there estate strategy structures (trusts, family members) involved?

 Step 4: Coordinate with Other Strategies